Trust Pilot Reviews

 Application-Specific Lens Selection

 Different fixture types require careful lens consideration based on mounting height, user proximity, and lighting objectives.
-Here’s how we typically specify lens choices across common commercial applications:
+Here’s how we typically recommend lens choices across common commercial applications:

 High Bay and Low Bay Lighting Systems

-High bay fixtures illuminate spaces with 20-45 foot ceilings, requiring powerful light sources to overcome distance losses.
-Low-bay systems serve areas under 20 feet where user interaction occurs more frequently.
+LED High bay lights illuminate spaces with 20-45 foot ceilings, requiring powerful light sources to overcome distance losses.
+LED Low bays serve areas between 10 and 20 feet where user interaction occurs more frequently.

-• Frosted lenses provide superior performance in low-bay installations and any application where workers might look toward fixtures.
-For low bays under 20 feet, frosted lenses eliminate glare while maintaining adequate task illumination across manufacturing and assembly areas.
+• Frosted lenses provide superior performance in low-bay installations and applications where workers might look toward fixtures.
+For installations under 20 feet, frosted lenses help eliminate glare while maintaining adequate task illumination across manufacturing and assembly areas.

 Linear Shop Light Applications

-Shop lights serve workshops, retail spaces, and corridors with linear light distribution.
-Available in surface-mount, suspended, and chain-hung configurations, these fixtures often operate at eye level, where lens choice becomes critical.
+LED Shop lights serve workshops, retail spaces, and corridors with linear light distribution.
+Available in surface-mount, suspended, and chain-hung configurations, these fixtures often operate at eye level, where lens choice becomes critical for visual comfort.

 • Clear lenses excel in task-oriented environments requiring maximum illumination for detailed work or merchandise highlighting.
 The focused output enhances product visibility and color accuracy in retail applications.